ovrclk/dcs/spec/dcs-2/README.md

 the number of nodes for it; when a task completes, the resources provisioned for it can be relinquished.

 ## History

 March 8, 2018: Initial Design based on Akash Whitepaper

-## Bibliography

-[Bootstrapping the Free Market By Borrowing From Future]: https://blog.akash.network/2019/10/07/bootstrapping-a-free-market-by-borrowing-from-the-future/

 ## Copyright

 All content herein is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+[Bootstrapping the Free Market By Borrowing From Future]: https://blog.akash.network/2019/10/07/bootstrapping-a-free-market-by-borrowing-from-the-future/